thecaffeinedev/Real-Estate-Django-Web-App/Django_Deployment_to_Ubuntu_18.04.md

 ### Give User access to database

 ```
-GRANT ALL PRIVILEGES ON DATABASE btre_prod TO dbadmin;
+GRANT ALL PRIVILEGES ON DATABASE real_estate TO dbadmin;
 ```

 ### Quit out of Postgres